ywhuang/Air_Travel_Simulation_System/Readme.txt

  *
  *  Dijkstra's algorithm.
 Computes the shortest path tree.
  *  Assumes all weights are nonnegative.
- *  The code below is modified from the book, Algorithms, 4th Edition,
- *  by Robert Sedgewick and Kevin Wayne.
- *  For more info, see http://algs4.cs.princeton.edu/
  *
 Running Time: O((N+E) lg N)
  *************************************************************************/